muratk5n/thirdwave/en/README.md

 ---

-I didn't like a lot of intl actions of the UK gov, but there were some good moves on domestic energy front.
+Most of UK gov's intl actions werent that good, but there were some nice moves on domestic energy front.

 ---